AmateurXL/Battlewars/README.md

 ---

 ### `game/particles.py`
 Minimal particle class.
 Each particle has position, velocity, colour, and a life counter. `update()` returns `False` when life hits zero so the world list can filter it out in one line.
+Draw uses `SRCALPHA` with explicit transparent clear to prevent ghost rectangles.

 ---